autonity/docs.autonity.org/concepts/architecture/index.md

 - Determine if a new accusation can be made and is slashable
 - Submit accountability events.

-Function calls to compute accountability each block and apply accountability penalties at epoch end are restricted to protocol.
+Function calls to compute accountability at each block and apply accountability penalties at epoch end are restricted to protocol.

 All functions are documented in the Reference [Autonity Interfaces](/reference/api/): public API's under [Accountability Contract Interface](/reference/api/afd/), governance under [Governance and Protocol Only Reference](/reference/api/aut/op-prot/).